Figma, Adobe Illustrator

 Information is protected by a blurred background of the colors because it is easier to read

-The colors are darker and added contrast for readability
+The colors are darker and added contrast for readability - dark blue is closer to the NY flag color

 The content is separated in sections because it is easier for the eye to follow rather than all information floating in the same place